anthony-r-h/anthony-r-h.github.io/_posts/2025-09-21-Black-Scholes.md

     - Convexity of option value with respect to stock moves and tells you how unstable delta is.
     - Practical benchmarks
         - High for short-dated options that are ATM.
 This is the knife edge where small moves flip the option ITM or OTM
-        - Very low for deep ITM/OTM because a $1 change in the stock price doesn't change that fact.
+        - Very low for deep ITM/OTM because a dollar change in the stock price doesn't change that fact.
 'Delta is saturated'.
 - **Theta**, $\frac{\partial C}{\partial t}$: sensitivity to time
     - How much value the option loses per day.
 If you buy an option, you're paying theta, and if you're selling an option, you collect theta.
     - Practical benchmarks